Pantavisor State Format¶

 This directory can be used to attach additional files to the container rootfs.

-For example, if we wanted to overwrite the main pvr-sdk configuration file, we would do it by adding the desired file to the _config directory in the JSON state:
+For example, if we wanted to add or overwrite the main pvr-sdk configuration file, we would do it by adding the desired file to the _config directory in the JSON state:

 _config/pvr-sdk/etc/pvr-sdk/config.json